rtryan98/rhi/README.md

 The memory of those resources is owned by the `Graphics_Device`.
 Destruction, however, still needs to be managed by the user.
 Resources in use by the GPU may must not be destroyed - such destructions need to be protected by a fence.
+If `rhi::Graphics_API_Create_Info::enable_locking` was set to `true`, then resources may be created and destroyed from multiple threads at the same time.
+Locking does only lock creation and destruction of resources, not reads, as most resources are completely read-only except when creating views, which is also a guarded process.
+This does mean that a resource may be destroyed whilst it is being read so it does not solve lifetime races.
+However, the address stays valid so this will not cause an illegal access.
 ```cpp
 #include <rhi/resource.hpp>
 // ...